How to Disassemble a Heavy Bunk Bed for Moving DIY

 Next, focus on removing any attached accessories.
 Most top bunks feature guardrails for safety, and nearly all bunk beds have a ladder.
 Use your screwdriver or Allen wrench to loosen and remove the screws or bolts securing these components.
 As you remove each piece of hardware, immediately place it into a labeled plastic bag.
 For instance, a bag might be labeled “Ladder Bolts” or “Top Bunk Guardrail Screws.”
 Set the detached ladder and guardrails aside.

-A person carefully placing small screws into a labeled plastic bag during bunk bed disassembly, with an Allen wrench nearbyA person carefully placing small screws into a labeled plastic bag during bunk bed disassembly, with an Allen wrench nearby
+A person carefully placing small screws into a labeled plastic bag during bunk bed disassembly, with an an Allen wrench nearbyA person carefully placing small screws into a labeled plastic bag during bunk bed disassembly, with an Allen wrench nearby

 Remove Mattress Slats and Support Beams